hariharen9/magic-brain/README.md

 # MAGIC BRAIN
+# Built with REACT & NODEJS

 ## This WeBApp will find faces in images with the help of MACHINE LEARNING using the Clarifai API

+## It also uses a Custom BACKEND PostgreSQL Server to handle GET & POST requests

+## It has CUSTOM User AUTHentication and Register & Login Screens

+### It can handle and keep data and track ranks for individual users based on their searches

 1. Clone this repo
 2. Run `npm install` in FRONTEND